-- 1. Age greater than or equal to 18.00 years and less than 71.00 years. - 2.
-Patients must meet the criteria for symptomatic MM requiring therapy (Appendix A) prior to initiating initial systemic anti-myeloma treatment1. - Patients must have received initial systemic anti- myeloma therapy consisting of induction therapy and consolidation with high-dose melphalan (>140 mg/m2) followed by an auto HCT (minimum cell dose of 2x106 CD34+ cells/kg (actual body weight) within 12 months from initiation of systemic anti-myeloma therapy. - 4.
-Patient must have additional stored stem cells greater than or equal to $2x10^6$ CD34+ cells per kg actual body weight. - 5.
-Patients must be less than or equal to 12 months after autologous HCT at the time of enrollment - 6.
-Patients must have initiated maintenance therapy with lenalidomide within 6 months after the auto HCT and have received at least 6 months of maintenance prior to enrollment. - 7.
-Patients must have tolerated a minimum dose of lenalidomide 5 mg/day for 21 days of a 28-day cycle for greater than 2 cycles without having to stop due to toxicities. - 8.
-Patients must have achieved less than a VGPR (Section 3.1) in reference to time of initiation of initial systemic anti-myeloma therapy1 at study enrollment. - 9.
-Patients must have Karnofsky performance greater than or equal to 70. - 10.
-Patients must have recovered to Grade 1 or baseline of any non-hematologic toxicities due to prior treatments, excluding Grade 2 neuropathy. - 11.
-Absolute neutrophil count (ANC) greater than or equal to 1,500/mm3 without filgrastim use in the prior 14 days. - 12.
-Platelet count greater than 100,000/mm3 (without platelet transfusion in the previous 7 days or thrombopoietin mimetics in the previous 28 days) - 13.
-Hemoglobin greater than 9 g/dL (without red blood cell transfusion in the previous 7 days) - 14.
-Creatinine Clearance (CrCl) greater than or equal to 60 mL/min, measured or estimated by Cockcroft-Gault equation. - 15.
-Corrected serum calcium less than or equal to 13.5 mg/dL - 16.
-Oxygen saturation greater than 92% on room air
+- 1. Age greater than or equal to 18.00 years. - 2.
+Patients must meet the criteria for symptomatic MM requiring therapy (Appendix A) prior to initiating initial systemic anti-myeloma treatment1. - Patients must have received initial systemic anti- myeloma therapy consisting of induction therapy and consolidation with high-dose melphalan (>140 mg/m2) followed by an auto HCT (minimum cell dose of 2x106 CD34+ cells/kg (actual body weight) within 12 months from initiation of systemic anti-myeloma therapy. - Patient must have additional stored stem cells greater than or equal to 2x106 CD34+ cells per kg actual body weight. - Patients must be less than or equal to 12 months after autologous HCT at the time of enrollment - Patients must have initiated maintenance therapy with lenalidomide -based regimen within 6 months after the auto HCT and have received at least 3 months of maintenance prior to enrollment. - a.
+For patients who were receiving maintenance containing lenalidomide, they must have tolerated a minimum dose of lenalidomide 5 mg/day for 21 days of a 28-day cycle for greater than 2 cycles without having to stop due to toxicities. - 7.
+Patients must have a VGPR or less (Section 3.1) in reference to time of initiation of initial systemic anti-myeloma therapy1 at study enrollment. - 8.
+Patients must have Karnofsky performance greater than or equal to 70. - 9.
+Patients must have recovered to Grade 1 or baseline of any non-hematologic toxicities due to prior treatments, excluding Grade 2 neuropathy. - 10.
+Absolute neutrophil count (ANC) greater than or equal to 1,500/mm3 without filgrastim use in the prior 14 days. - 11.
+Platelet count greater than 100,000/mm3 (without platelet transfusion in the previous 7 days or thrombopoietin mimetics in the previous 28 days)